HospitalRun/hospitalrun/README.md

 All **HospitalRun** code lives in a single repository, an architecture generally called a monorepo.
 This repository holds all of HospitalRun's open source projects that lived in their own separate Github repos: [frontend](https://github.com/HospitalRun/hospitalrun-frontend), [server](https://github.com/HospitalRun/hospitalrun-server) and [components](https://github.com/HospitalRun/components).
 Built with React, Node, PouchDB/CouchDB and using offline first design, we're working to deliver an HIS system that makes usability the #1 requirement, is built specifically for developing world requirements, and seeks to give back time to patient care.

+**Version 1.0.0-beta is no longer supported.
+Version 2 is currently under development.**

+- To contribute, follow the directions in the readme or otherwise ask for details in the slack channel [#contributors](https://hospitalrun-slack.herokuapp.com).
+- To use version 1.0.0-beta (not ready for production) in a hospital, ask for support on Slack channel [#troubleshooting](https://hospitalrun-slack.herokuapp.com) or Spectrum channel [#support](https://spectrum.chat/hospitalrun).

 ## Project Development Status

 | Submodules                                                      | Progress status                                                                                                                                                                                                                                                                                           | Build status                                                                                                                                 | Coverage status                                                                                                                                                                              | Integrated into monorepo? |